-62.4 Parking of Automobiles
+62.4 PARKING OF AUTOMOBILES

-Ш Is adequate parking provided based on the use of the site?
-Has the applicant considered alternatives to traditional parking lots that car lessen and improve parking congestion for not only the site but the genera area?
+- □ Is adequate parking provided based on the use of the site? - □ Has the applicant considered alternatives to traditional parking lots that can lessen and improve parking congestion for not only the site but the general area?